 Go east to the desert for your next getaway or east and then north into the mountains.
 You'll find the perfect retreat away from the lights and sounds of the big city.

-Palm Springs is the quintessential LA area getaway.
+Palm Springs has been the quintessential LA area getaway since the early twentieth century.
 That is, in the winter when temperatures fall below the boiling point.
 You'll find lots of trendy places to stay while you hike in the desert, take a stroll downtown or just do visitors' favorite Palm Springs activity: nothing.
+Here's how to run off to Palm Springs for a day or a weekend.

-Contrary to its name, you won't feel dead but alive in Death Valley, a place to get active and enjoy the sun or dark sky.
+Contrary to its name, you won't feel dead but alive in Death Valley, a place to get active and enjoy the sun or get lost in a dark sky.
 Head here in November to see Leonid meteor showers.
 See the other things to do on a weekend in Death Valley.

 For a path less traveled, you may want to consider Mono County.
 It's a little bit further from LA than the other places in this guide but well worth the trip.
 Visit in summer or fall and don't miss these other five great things to do in Mono County, especially if you're on a budget.